 Wake Forest University's Z. Smith Reynolds Library houses vast historical collections in its Archives, and researchers routinely make use of these on-campus resources by taking a first-hand look at the rare and semi-precious materials.

 The National Library of Finland had just digitized a lovely collection of travel ephemera from the early 20th century.
 The Library wanted to try a new approach in making content available to the public.

 The Turner Free Library, in Randolph, Massachusetts, was one of the first public libraries in the state.
 Today, the library is a vibrant community center, offering programs for all ages, large movie and music collections, a new teen area and a dynamic children's room.

-Benjamin Timpson is a contemporary artist living in Charleston, SC.
-Although a classically trained painter, Timpson made a splash by creating art from found objects, such as flower petals, bug legs and human hair.
+Benjamin Timpson is an MFA student at the University of Indiana and a popular contemporary artist.
+Although he is a classically trained painter, Timpson made a splash by creating art from found objects, such as flower petals, bug legs and human hair.

 The Department of Gender & Sociology was established at the Czech Academy of Sciences in Prague at the beginning of the 1990s.
 Since then, the members have been dynamically developing the field of Gender Studies and Feminist theory—an area not previously researched in the Czech Republic.
 Professors in the department wanted to share their work with the general public, using new media and a mobile app.